gvocale/travel-suggestions/Gargano.md

 Little town on a lake.
 Can spend an hour or two there.
 There is little foot path going from the town into the lake for a 100mt or so.

+## Isole Tremiti
+5 *****
+Little islands that can be reached from Termoli, Rodi, Torre Mileto, Peschici, Vieste.
+You could spend 1~3 days there.
+It is very calm at night, barely any car driving around.
+You could do a day boat tour, so that you can visit the varius little creek around the island.
+I like it because it is very peaceful.
+It is only 1 km large, so depending on the direction the wind is blowing, you can walk and go swim on the other side.
+There is only 1 busy beach, the rest are little creeks (calette) which needs a bit of a hike to get to.

 ## Torre Mileto
 1 *
 Little fisherman village.
 Not much to see here too.
 There is a quiet beach, not very busy.
 I used to spend summers on that beach when I was an infant, but as an adult I rarely went there.